chrisemunt/mg-dbx/README.md

 * Introduce a method to report and (optionally change) the current working global directory (or Namespace).
 * Correct a fault that led to the timeout occasionally not being honoured in the **lock()** method.
 * Correct a fault that led to Node.js exceptions not being processed correctly.

+### v1.3.7 (1 November 2019)

+* Introduce support for direct access to InterSystems SQL and MGSQL.
+* Correct a fault in the InterSystems Cache/IRIS API to globals that resulted in failures - notably in cases where there was a mix of string and numeric data in the global records.